kubedb/docs/docs/guides/clickhouse/monitoring/grafana-dashboard.md

 # ClickHouse Grafana Dashboard

-KubeDB exposes ClickHouse metrics through a sidecar exporter.
+KubeDB exposes ClickHouse metrics through ClickHouse's own native Prometheus exporter.
 Once Prometheus scrapes those metrics, you can visualize them in Grafana using a pre-built KubeDB dashboard.
 This tutorial walks through the full setup: deploying the monitoring stack, enabling monitoring on a ClickHouse instance, and importing the Grafana dashboard.

 ## Before You Begin